 Clipping the berries can help

 If you have nandina and don’t want to remove it, one thing you can do is clip of the flowers in the summer before they produce berries.
 Or if you miss the flowering period, clip off the berries!
-This will help protect wildlife and also prevent the spread of the plant from berries being dispersed outside of your yard.

 3. Nandina offers few local ecosystem benefits